-Box 1: Choice of opioi Box 1: Choice of opioid OPIOID ROUTE COMMENTS Morphine Oral Most commonly used; very variable bioavailability (15 - 65%), no evidence that it is better than other opioid; active metabolites can accumulate in renal impairment, some may cause hyperalgesia.
-Tramadol Oral weak MOR agonist (~1/6000 th that of morphine) with additional effects on noradrenergic and serotonergic systems.
-Metabolism is via the CYPD, with one of the active metabolites: O-desmethyltramadol having considerably more potency at the MOR.
-Oxycodone Oral More reliable bioavailability than morphine (60 - 87%); metabolism involves CYPD.
+Box 1: Choice of opioid OPIOID ROUTE COMMENTS Morphine Oral Most commonly used; very variable bioavailability (15-65%), no evidence that it is better than other opioid; active metabolites can accumulate in renal impairment, some may cause hyperalgesia.
+Tramadol Oral Weak MOR agonist (~1/6000 th that of morphine) with additional effects on noradrenergic and serotonergic systems.
+Metabolism is via CYPD, with one of the active metabolites: O-desmethyltramadol having considerably more potency at the MOR.
+Oxycodone Oral More reliable bioavailability than morphine (60-87%); metabolism involves CYPD.
 Fentanyl Transdermal Useful if problems with oral administration.
 Buprenorphine Transdermal Useful if problems with oral administration; minimal active metabolite accumulation in renal impairment.
 Hydromorphone Oral Potent strong opioid, metabolised in the liver.
-Wide inter-individual patient variability.
+Wide interindividual patient variability.
 Tapentadol Oral New opioid with additional activity on the noradrenergic systems; may have a role in neuropathic pain; some evidence of improved side effect profile and drop-out rates from RCTs compared to other strong opioids.
 Oxycodone/ Naloxone Oral Combined preparation where naloxone binds preferentially to MORs in the GI tract, with potential reduction in opioid-related adverse GI effects.
 Maximum recommended dose 80 mg oxycodone/40 mg naloxone.
-Methadone Oral Very unpredictable pharmacokinetics with considerable inter-individual variation.
+Methadone Oral Very unpredictable pharmacokinetics with considerable interindividual variation.
 NOT recommended for use without specialist advice.